JiamingPan/JiamingPan/README.md

 - 👋 Hi, I’m @JiamingPan
 - 👀 I’m interested in cosmology, globular clusters, galaxy formation, and minor planets.
-- 🌱 I’m currently a senior at University of Michigan studying physics and astrophysics
+- 🌱 I’m currently a Physics PhD stduent at University of Michigan studying theoretical cosmology.

 <!---
 JiamingPan/JiamingPan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.